-An Ideal Customer Profile (ICP) should consist of five strict bullet points that you will not waver on.
+An ideal customer profile (ICP) should consist of five strict bullet points that you will not waver on.
 These bullet points will be your guide, and you should aim to discount any prospects that don’t check all five boxes of your ICP.

 An ICP might consist of the following: